Botanical Name: Commiphora molmol, Commiphora abbysinica, Commiphora myrrha

 Habitat: Native to Ethiopia, Somalia, the eastern Mediterranean, and the Arabian Peninsula.
 This tree prefers desert regions.

 Plant Description: Myrrh is a shrub-like tree that reaches only about nine feet in height.
-This tree has a thick, light grey trunk with sharp spines protruding from its main branches.
+This tree has a thick, light gray trunk with sharp spines protruding from its main branches.

 The serrated-edged leaves grow in groups of three consisting of two small, oval leaves and one larger leaf.